razimandom/githubRepository/README.md

 > This is sample project for job interview technical test.
 Below guide is for examiner

+This project has been uploaded to AWS: http://ec2-54-179-161-149.ap-southeast-1.compute.amazonaws.com:8080/.
+Due to limitation for free-tier EC2, I will stop the server after 19th May 2019.

 <b>How to start?</b>
 1. Make sure your system has java install. run 'java -version' using command prompt to check
 2. Clone this project